Three killed and four injured in Los Angeles shooting

 Gable House Bowl bowling alley in Torrance, California.
 Photograph: Google Maps

-Three people have been killed and four were injured in a shooting incident at a bowling alley in California, police said.
+Three men have been killed and four wounded in a shooting at a bowling alley in the Los Angeles suburb of Torrance early on Saturday.

+The incident followed a fight at the Gable House Bowl, a bowling alley and arcade that also offers laser tag, according to local media.

-The Torrance Police Department said officers responded to calls of “shots fired” at the Gable House Bowl shortly before midnight.
+The Torrance Police Department said officers responded to a shot-fired call at the location and found multiple gunshot victims.

-Multiple victims were found with gunshot wounds inside Gable House Bowl, which is described on its website as a gaming venue that offers bowling, laser tag and a full arcade.

-Police say three men died at the scene and four male victims were injured.